timescale/docs/promscale/installation/debian-ubuntu.md

 You can install Promscale on any Debian or Ubuntu system where you have an already installed and working Prometheus or OpenTelemetry environment.

-## Install TimescaleDB and Promscale extension
+## Install TimescaleDB and the Promscale extension
 To use with Promscale you need TimescaleDB database, as well as the Promscale extension.
 The Promscale extension contains support functions to improve performance of Promscale.